 ‘All they wanted was fun… what they got was terror… mayhem… murder!

-Savage Weekend is a 1976 American slasher horror feature film written, produced and directed by David Paulsen as The Upstate Murders and initially marketed as Killer Behind the Mask.
+Savage Weekend is a 1976 American slasher horror film written, produced and directed by David Paulsen as The Upstate Murders and initially marketed as Killer Behind the Mask.
 The movie stars Christopher Allport, Jim Doerr, David Gale and Devin Goldenberg.

 Plot: